zemse/hardhat-tracer/MIGRATION.md

 ## Adapting your plugin's source code

+The first change you need to make, is to stop exporting a function in your plugin's `index.ts`.
+Place your function's body at the top-level of your `index.ts` file.

-Replace all types or imported names that include `Buidler` with `Hardhat` in your plugin source code.
+Then, replace all types or imported names that include `Buidler` with `Hardhat` in your plugin source code.

 For example, the `BuidlerRuntimeEnvironment` should be replaced with the `HardhatRuntimeEnvironment`.
 We suggest using `hre` instead of `bre` as its variable name.